-- Dictionaries are not a substitute for a trained model with training data.
-Dictionaries essentially find and replace words or sentences.
-Letting the system learn from your training material in full sentences is generally a better choice than using a dictionary.
+- Dictionaries are not a substitute for training a model using training data.
+It is recommended to avoid them and let the system learn from your training data.
+However, when sentences or compound nouns must be rendered as-is, use a dictionary.

 - The phrase dictionary should be used sparingly.
-When a phrase within a sentence is replaced, the context within that sentence is lost or limited for translating the rest of the sentence.
-The result is that while the phrase or word within the sentence will translate according to the phrase dictionary, the overall translation quality of the sentence will often suffer.
+So, be aware that when a phrase within a sentence is replaced, the context within that sentence is lost or limited for translating the rest of the sentence.
+The result is that while the phrase or word within the sentence will translate according to the provided dictionary, the overall translation quality of the sentence will often suffer.

-- The phrase dictionary works well for compound nouns like product names (“Microsoft SQL Server”), proper names (“City of Hamburg”), or features of the product (“pivot table”).
+- The phrase dictionary works well for compound nouns like product names ("Microsoft SQL Server"), proper names ("City of Hamburg"), or features of the product ("pivot table").
 It does not work equally well for verbs or adjectives because these are typically highly inflected in the source or in the target language.
-Avoid phrase dictionary entries for anything but compound nouns.
+Best practices is to avoid phrase dictionary entries for anything but compound nouns.

 - If a word appears more than once in a dictionary file, the system will always use the last entry provided.
-Your dictionary should not contain multiple translations of the same word.
+Hence, your dictionary should not contain multiple translations of the same word.